ioccc-src/winner/1993/cmills/README.md

     [The expression on Bill Gates' face was a sight to behold, as reported to us by several who were there].

-    To use:
-	make cmills 		# requires the X11 library DISPLAY="your_X_server_display"
-	export DISPLAY
-	./cmills [speed]	# must be run on an X11 server

-    where:
-	speed	update speed from 1 to 9 (default is 9)

-    Csh users should use:
-	make cmills 		# requires the X11 library setenv DISPLAY "your_X_server_display"
-	./cmills [speed]	# must be run on an X11 server

     You must set $DISPLAY in your environment or the program will dump core.
 This is not a bug as the author documented it as a feature.  :-)